Drywood Termites

 Discarded Wings

-You may find discarded wings of swarmers on window sills, in the attic, or any place where there’s an opening in the wood.
+You may find discarded wings of swarmers on window sills, in the attic, or any place with an opening in the wood.

 Tunnels

-As drywood termites feed they produce tunnels that often run across the grain of the wood.
-Tunnels can often be detected by tapping the wood every few inches with a screwdriver.
+As Drywood termites feed, they produce tunnels that often run across the grain of the wood.
+Tapping the wood every few inches with a screwdriver can often detect tunnels.
 Damaged wood will sound hollow.

-Termites and ants look very similar, but it’s important to know the difference, because different methods are used to control each pest.
+Termites and ants look very similar, but knowing the differences is important because different methods are used to control each pest.

 Drywood Termite Treatment